-Ray Gascoigne is a former shipwright.
-Well, he's still a shipwright but now the ships he builds fit inside bottles.
+Ray Gascoigne is a former shipwright who now builds ships inside bottles.

 A 180-foot, 3-mast replica of the 18th century tall ship HMS Bounty sank on Monday, Oct.
-29 during the epic surf and winds from Hurricane Sandy, 90 miles southeast of Hatteras, North Carolina.
-Sixteen people were aboard when the ship went down midway through its journey from Connecticut to Florida.
+29 during the epic surf and winds from Hurricane Sandy.